Stunning white villages; Granada's beautiful Alhambra Palace

 Finca el Cerillo, Canillas de Albaida (4 Acorn)

 Situated in the heart of the southern Andalucian province of Axarquia, and on the edge of the Tejeda National Park, the Finca el Cerrillo is an absolute gem of a place to stay.
-Run by Sue and Gordon Kind along with manager - chef, Christine, and dog, Basil, it is a comfortably restored 200-year old farmhouse (it was used as an olive mill between 1805 and 1960).
+Run by Sue and Gordon Kind along with manager - chef, Christine, and dog, Sybil, it is a comfortably restored 200-year old farmhouse (it was used as an olive mill between 1805 and 1960).

-There are just twelve individually styled air-conditioned en-suite rooms - all south-facing.
+There are just thirteen individually styled air-conditioned en-suite rooms - all south-facing.
 The living areas include a wonderfully atmospheric beamed lounge - cool in the summer and kept cosy on winter nights with blazing log fire - dining room, small library and 'honesty' bar.
 Outside, the terraced gardens, with 100-year old carob and palm trees surround both sunny and shaded patios.
 The pool affords stunning views of the valley below and the pretty Moorish village of Archez with its 13th century Moorish tower.

 The 4-star Hotel Becquer is a lovely hotel, with lots of original features, and is just 10 minutes' walk from the historic old quarter and cathedral.
 There is a large airy lounge with plenty of seating, a breakfast room and attached tapas bar.